kevinkochatt/ASRock-B460M-ITX-AC-Hackintosh/README.md

 #### What doesn't work (or untested):
 - Motherboard DisplayPort (untested)
 - Keyboard/ Mouse wake: due to my BT card, suspected to be due to BT not having seperate USB hub or controller...
+I have to wake with the power button.
 - Hardware DRM (My system does not have a dGPU for this, just use chrome)

 ### Patch Guides